tanner-johnson2718/ESP32_Deluminator/ESP32_Writeups/rename_me.md

 # ESP 32 Systems Overview

-* start with `system/console/basic/example` to give us an interactive starting point
+* Start with `system/console/basic/example` to give us an interactive starting point
 * Build, flash, and use USB UART as described [here](https://github.com/tanner-johnson2718/PI_JTAG_DBGR/blob/master/writeups/Init_PI_JTAG_Test.md#esp-32-set-up)
+* This document will describe some esp32 systems concepts in general but in particular will describe at a high level the esp32 project located at [esp32_build](../esp32_build/)

 # Flash Memory